Guide for 2026 (Tax Year 2025) Guide to the Earned Income and Child Tax Credits (EITC & CTC)

 A household earning $20,000 in job income with two children could receive

-This would likely result in a refund of thousands of dollars.
+This could result in a refund of thousands of dollars, depending on taxes owed.

 Who is Eligible for the EITC and CTC?